-The Handbook Of Nature Study has been on my “to get” list for a few years.
+The Handbook Of Nature Study has been on my “to get” list for a few years and is an all-time great nature study book.
 Now that I finally have it in my possession, I am kicking myself for not getting it sooner.
 What a fabulous resource!

-I finally got the Handbook of Nature Study because it was one of the books that is used in Trail Guide To Learning by Geography Matters that we are using for our third grader this year.
+I finally got the Handbook of Nature Study because it was one of the books that is used in Trail Guide To Learning by Geography Matters.
 The book is used within this curriculum as the science text.
-The first thing that strick me was the sheer size of the book – almost 900 pages!
+The first thing that struck me was the sheer size of the book – almost 900 pages!
 I could see why many people consider Handbook of Nature Study the Bible of natural history.

 If you are unsure about how to teach a nature study, the first part of the book is dedicated to “The Teaching Of Nature Study”.
 This should appeal to homeschool parents who are a little leary about science.